Ride for CHANGE Ride for HOPE™ Foundation

 -Terry Hardy, Founder and CEO

-From creating an online motorcycle social network of 9,600 motorcyclists and clubs to its focus on social and cultural reconciliation, the Foundation is the brainchild of one person - it's founder, Terry Hardy.
+From creating an online motorcycle social network of 9,600 motorcyclists and clubs to its focus on awareness and education, social and cultural reconciliation, the Foundation is the brainchild of one person - it's founder, Terry Hardy.

-Based in Chicago, Illinois, Ride for CHANGE Ride for HOPE™ Foundation was launched in 2011 with an announcement from the steps of the Muhammad Ali Center in Louisville, Kentucky as a means to fuel the initiatives and philanthropic interest of the World of Soul™ Motorcycle Community.
+Based in Chicago, Illinois, Ride for CHANGE Ride for HOPE™ Foundation was launched as a charitable organization in 2011 with an announcement from the steps of the Muhammad Ali Center in Louisville, Kentucky as a means to fuel the initiatives and philanthropic interest of the World of Soul™ Motorcycle Community.

-Today, the Foundation is seeking support through board development and partners to bring together the resources to help World of Soul™ Motorcycle Community reach its full potential.
+Today, the Foundation is seeking support through board development and partners to bring together the resources to help World of Soul® Motorcycle Community reach its full potential.

-The Foundation is working to grow a national motorcyclist association, provide support for youth pursuing a post-secondary education and build the World of Soul™ Motorcycle Community for Youth Development.
+The Foundation is working to grow a national motorcyclist association, provide support for youth pursuing a post-secondary education and build the World of Soul® Motorcycle Community for Youth Development.

 Education is the fundamental thrust behind all human movement as people move in accordance to their knowledge.
 We work to provide education support and mentoring to help students finish high school to get to and through college and/or career of their choice, perform motorcycle safety awareness and training, encourage civic engagement, financial literacy, exploring the humanities, arts and culture.

-Put the fun back into motorcycling in urban communities with new places to go and things to do.
+Put the fun back into motorcycling in urban communities with new places to go, things to do and ways to impact the lives of our youth.
 Have some fun, do some good.